A Rule of Faith

-The first words of the troparion to St Nicholas extol him as a “rule of faith”.
+The first words of the troparion to St Nicholas, whom we celebrate today, extol him as a “rule of faith”.
 The word “rule” here is a translation of the Greek word “kanon” (often written in English as “canon”), a word used by St Paul and others which originally meant something like a ruler, a measuring rod, or a straight edge.
 From there it would come to mean different things in different contexts, but all of these would carry the general idea of a norm or ideal.

 We could go on and explore several other ways in which the Church uses the term canon, for example, as norms determined by Church Councils for dealing with pastoral situations.
 But we are thinking about canon right now because, as we noted, the troparion to St Nicholas begins by calling him a “rule of faith.”